vic778/react-todo-app-tuto/README.md

 # React todo app

-In this project I buit a simple react app wich is "Todo list", this simple web page will be built using react.
+In this project I buit a simple react app wich is "Todo list", using react.
 This app was built according to the steps provided in the [React Tutorial From Scratch: A Step-by-Step Guide (2021)](https://ibaslogic.com/react-tutorial-for-beginners/)

 It is a Single Page App (SPA) that allows users to: